bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

     /**
-     * @dev Withdrawal balance on successfull finish */ function withdraw() onlySuccess
+     * @dev Withdrawal balance on successfull finish */
+    // BK TOCHECK - This function is overloaded function withdraw() onlySuccess
     { if (!fund.send(this.balance)) throw; }

     /**
-     * @dev Refund donations when no minimal value achieved */ function refund() onlyFailure {
+     * @dev Refund donations when no minimal value achieved */
+    // BK NOTE - Investors may not be able to withdraw their refunds if the owner has withdrawn the ETH function refund() onlyFailure {
         var donation = donations[msg.sender];
         donations[msg.sender] = 0;